VisActor/VTable/docs/assets/guide/en/data_analysis/pivot_table_dataAnalysis.md

 Although multi-dimensional tables with analytical capabilities can automatically analyze the dimension values of each dimension to form a tree structure of row and column headers, and can be sorted according to `dataConfig.sortRules`, scenarios with complex business logic still expect to be able to **customize Row column header dimension value ** and order.
 Then these business requirement scenarios can be realized through rowTree and columnTree.

-- enableDataAnalysis needs to be set to false to turn off the analysis of aggregated data within VTable.

    <div style="width: 80%; text-align: center;">
      <img src="https://lf9-dp-fe-cms-tos.byteorg.com/obj/bit-cloud/VTable/guide/custom-tree.png" />
     <p>custom rowTree columnTree</p>